Print Back to top

 Collect water samples, if asked.

-Some customers are being sent kits, in boxes with Denver Water’s logo, to collect water samples from their faucets for free water quality testing.
-Please follow the instructions and return the water samples free of charge.
+We are sending some customers offers to receive a test kit and also sending some customers kits, in boxes with Denver Water’s logo, to collect water samples from their faucets for free water testing.
+Please follow the instructions and return the water samples, free of charge.
 The results will help us determine if your home has — or doesn’t have — a lead service line.

 Watch for construction.

-Through the addition of $76 million in federal funding, our Lead Reduction Program will replace an additional 3,000 to 5,000 lead service lines this year, beyond the 5,000 already scheduled for replacement in 2023.
-This means our crews will be in more neighborhoods.
+Through the addition of $76 million in federal funding, our Lead Reduction Program will replace an additional 3,000 to 5,000 lead service lines in 2023 and 2024, beyond the 5,000 already scheduled for replacement.
+Check Pipe Replacement and Lead Reduction Program Work Areas to see the more than 30 neighborhoods, including Athmar Park, Five Points and Park Hill, where our crews will be working in 2024.

 New to our community?